 - In case a scholar withdraws from the program program within the first 3 months after entering Korea, he or she must return all the program benefits offered, which includes the entry airfare, settlement allowance, monthly stipend, tuition, language training fees, Korean proficiency grants, and medical insurance.

-- The return flight ticket and the program Completion Grants will not be offered for those who withdraw from the program program.
+- The return flight ticket and the Scholarship Completion Grants will not be offered for those who withdraw from the program program.

 - If a student temporarily leaves Korea during the language program, the allowance will not be given during the period student was absent in Korea.
 The allowance will not be given if a student’s leave of absence period exceeds 30days during the degree program.